IsaacLouzeiro/website-portfolio-fotografia2-COPY/README.md

 ### -- About

-#### Photograpy portfolio developed for the photographer Leandro Louzeiro.
+#### Photograpy portfolio developed for the photographer Leandro Louzeiro. version 2.0

 ### -- Technologies